 By game we mean a combinatorial game; we restrict our attention to classical impartial games.
-There are two conventions: in normal play convention, the player first unable to move is the loser (his opponent the winner); in misère play convention, the player first unable to move is the winner (his opponent the loser).
+There are two conventions: in normal play convention, the player first unable to move is the loser (his opponent is the winner); in misère play convention, the player first unable to move is the winner (his opponent is the loser).
 The positions from which the previous player can win regardless of the opponent's moves are called P-positions and those from which the next player can win regardless of the opponent's moves are called N-positions.
 The theory of such games can be found in [1, 2, 4, 8].

-^{}This work is supported by the National Natural Science Foundation of China under Grant 11171368.
+^{}This work is supported by the National Natural Science Foundation of China under Grants 11171368 and 11171094.

-Throughout the paper, we use the following notations:
+Throughout this paper, we use the following notations.